SHTOOLS/SHTOOLS/docs/pages/fortran/fortran-release-notes-v4.md

 **Future deprecation**

 The module `pyshtools.shtools` will be deprecated in the v4.11 release.
 This module represents 1 of 2 possible backends for pyshtools, and has been located at `pyshtools.backends.shtools` since version 4.9.
 Unless explicitly required, the user should avoid using the `backends` modules directly, and should instead call the routines that are located in the top level modules such as `pyshtools.expand` and `pyshtools.rotate`.
-Setting the backend by use of the routine `pyshtools.backends.selected_preferred_backend()` determines which backed to use when calling the routines in the top level modules.
+Setting the backend by use of the routine `pyshtools.backends.selected_preferred_backend()` determines which backend to use when calling the routines in these top level modules.

 M. A. Wieczorek, M. Meschede, T. Brugere, A. Corbin, A. Hattori, K. Leinweber, I. Oshchepkov, M. Reinecke, E. Sales de Andrade, E. Schnetter, S. Schröder, A. Vasishta, A. Walker, B. Xu, J. Sierra (2022).
 SHTOOLS: Version 4.10, Zenodo, doi:[10.5281/zenodo.592762](https://doi.org/10.5281/zenodo.592762)